alan-turing-institute/QUIPP-collab/ways-of-working.md

 We have a private group Slack channel, `#quipp`, in the Turing's Slack workspace.
 The REG team members will generally be available there, but remember that not everyone will check Slack regularly.

+## Git repositories

+There are likely to be multiple git repositories associated with this project, hosted on GitHub.

+This repository (https://github.com/alan-turing-institute/QUIPP-collab) is for project-related discussions.
+It is intended to remain **private**.

+When creating other repositories on GitHub - to host software produced by the project, for example - please make sure that, unless there is a specific reason not to:
+- they have "public" visibility
+- they contain an MIT-style licence, in a file called "LICENCE".
+An exception to this may be in the case of forks of other software.
+- they carry the `hut23` and `hut23-406` topics: these may be used to find the repositories associated with this project (by us and others)
+- the team "QUIPP" should be granted at least "Write" permission (under Settings > Collaborators and Teams)

 ## Project management with GitHub